matozqui/Berries_Pricing/README.md

  <img src="/data/02_intermediate/exloratory_analysis/STRAWBERRIES_ES_ES_std_boxplot_weeks.png" width="600" />
 </p>

-Prices tend to be very high at the beginning of campaigns (end of the year) and rapidly decrease, tending to form a Gamma distribution shape as most prices are concentrated in the low range and a few in a high range.
-Also there are strong positive correlations in same periods of previous years, a clear seasonality and a downtrend.

 ### 6_2_Strawberries_USA

+A bit more noise is being detected compared with Spanish same product.
+Also prices tend to be very high at the beginning of campaigns and then falls sharply but with a seeming rise before the end of campaigns.
+Resulting distribution is not very clear across campaigns but is mostly gaussian with a left peak.
+Not significant correlations appreciated from the ACF and PACF analysis.
 <p float="centre">
   <img src="/data/02_intermediate/exloratory_analysis/STRAWBERRIES_US_MX_med_distribution.png" width="300" />
   <img src="/data/02_intermediate/exloratory_analysis/STRAWBERRIES_US_MX_med_acf.png" width="300" />